AtilioA/StrucTS/README.md

 #### Usage as VS Code extension

+To use it as a VS Code extension, either download the latest version from the [release page](https://github.com/AtilioA/StrucTS/releases) and install it in VS Code, or open the project and press F5 to run the extension in debug mode.

+Then, open a `.sts` file.
+You should have should have syntax highlighting and error validation for your StrucTS programs.

+You can also press `Ctrl+Shift+P` to open the command palette, and select `Generate TypeScript code from StrucTS model` to generate TypeScript code from your StrucTS model, or `Generate GraphViz code from StrucTS model` to generate a GraphViz .gv model.

+Instructions for building the extension itself are available in the [Langium documentation](https://langium.org/tutorials/building_an_extension/).

 ## Acknowledgments

-- [Langium](https://github.com/langium/langium): for providing the tools to build and parse the StrucTS grammar, and for providing the framework for code generation.
+- [Langium](https://github.com/langium/langium): for providing the tools to build and parse the StrucTS grammar, and for providing the framework for code validation and generation.
 - [TypeScript](https://github.com/microsoft/TypeScript): for serving as the target system for code generation.
-- ...
+- [Visual Studio Code](https://github.com/microsoft/vscode): for providing support for the extension.

 ## License